Ministry of Agriculture, Fisheries and Food (United Kingdom): Buffer depots

-Brick building and green "Romney" structures of the former buffer depot in Quainton.
+Green "Romney" structures and central brick building of the former buffer depot in Quainton.
 The site is currently used by the Buckinghamshire Railway Centre.

 Former buffer depot in the vicinity of Llandudno Junction.

 The use of "buffer depots" to store food and other strategic materials began during the Second World War in response to German anti-shipping efforts.
 These depots were situated away from civilian habitation, consisted of a varying number of steel-framed brick buildings and green Nissen-style "Romneys", and were served by a combination of rail, road, and canal links.
 Sixteen grain silos and forty meat cold stores were also established.

 The role of the buffer depots in safeguarding Britain's strategic food stockpile would gain greater significance during the Cold War period when it was realised that the country's food supply would be catastrophically disrupted by a nuclear strike.
 The MAFF (which would turn into the Food and Agriculture Organisation after a strike) would play a central role in government emergency planning, especially with the transition to war period that would occur in the event of NATO being involved in a large-scale conflict in Europe.
 Control of food distribution was an important part of plans for during and after war; in the period leading up to a war, major food producers would be encouraged to increase output and food rationing would be implemented.
 Bulk stocks would be moved away from ports and additional buffer depots set up to supplement the peacetime network.
 The primary purpose of the stockpile was to serve as a food reserve to feed survivors of a nuclear strike until normal food supply arrangements could be re-established; after an initial period in which regional food officers would seize surviving commercial stocks and redistribute them, those regional officials would work with the Food and Agriculture Organisation to release its food stocks to county-level officials who would then oversee distribution to emergency feeding centres.
 However, the stockpile held a limited variety of foodstuffs "chosen for their value in providing energy and nutrition" and was not intended to provide a balanced diet to survivors.
 Over a hundred buffer depots existed for much of the Cold War, with there being 136 depots in 1966; by 1995, this figure had fallen to sixty-seven depots.

 While mostly intended for post-attack use, the buffer depots' contents could be released in other circumstances; for example, sugar stocks were released to reduce the impact of a national shortage in the 1970s.

 Among the foodstuffs that were part of the Cold War-era stockpile were: